Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 That said, note that most Google updates are minor.
 It’s only a few major updates (like BERT or Passage Ranking) that shake up rankings significantly:

-- Core updates: These are the big ones—the tectonic shifts—aimed to improve relevance and quality of search results.
+- Core updates: These are the big ones—the tectonic shifts—aimed to improve the relevance and quality of search results.
 You can expect several core upgrades per year.
-For instance, Google is rolling out the March 2024 update that will reshape how the search engine evaluates if content is helpful.
-Big updates impact a substantial percentage of keyword searches.
-Recovery from core updates takes time—weeks, not days.
+For instance, Google rolled out the March 2025 update that has already reshaped how the search engine evaluates if information on a website is helpful.
+Just like with other similar improvements, the main focus is on content quality and user experience.
+Consider that recovery from core updates takes weeks or even months.

-- Spam updates: These target spammy practices (e.g., keyword stuffing and link schemes) to keep searches clean and fair.
-SPAM updates are more targeted, for instance, Google regularly updates its spam detection capabilities.
+- Spam updates: These target spammy practices, such as keyword stuffing and link schemes, to keep searches clean and fair.
+SPAM updates are more targeted; for instance, Google regularly updates its spam detection capabilities.
 They don’t have a broad effect, only punishing a few sites caught propagating spammy practices.

 - Google’s Search Liaison: Visit the Google Search Liaison Twitter page for updates from Danny Sullivan.